Back to Website

 Compared to the Southern Rhône with its vast acreage of Côtes du Rhône and its complex of villages near Châteauneuf du Pape, the Northern Rhone is tiny.
 Yet it is in this location that Syrah finds its greatest expression anywhere.
 In the Northern Rhône, Syrah doesn’t share the spotlight with Grenache, its blending partner in the South.
 And as in Burgundy, which has limited real estate and relies on a single grape for almost all of its reds, scarcity keeps the prices up for wines in the most famous appellations such as Côte Rotie, Cornas, and Hermitage.

 Fortunately there is all-Syrah wine from the Northern Rhône at more modest prices.
 Crozes-Hermitage lies not far below Hermitage on the left bank of the Rhône, and its wines are the most affordable in the region.
 Our source there for many years has been Denis Basset’s Domaine Saint Clair.
-Basset’s family has grown grapes (and flowers) in the town of Beaumont-Monteux; but more than a decade ago, after a near-death experience with a high voltage line, he resolved to take over the family’s vines and to create his own domaine.
+Basset’s family has grown grapes (and flowers) in the town of Beaumont-Monteux for generations; but more than a decade ago, after a near-death experience with a high voltage line, he resolved to take over the family’s vines and to create his own domaine.

 The 2022 vintage was kind not only to Burgundy: growing conditions were also exemplary in the Northern Rhône.
 When we tasted the Etincelle 2022 from the barrel, Denis remarked that he thought 2022 his best vintage ever of the wine.
 (The word “Etincelle” means “spark” in French, and the name for the cuvée is in homage to his near-electrocution.)
 “Etincelle” 2022 is indeed delicious.
 With 13% alcohol it retains its freshness, and when we tasted it in the bottle a few months ago it was nicely balanced, with good weight, a pleasant mouthfeel, and a longer than usual finish.
 At the price you can drink it early and often.